How to Gain Confidence to Speak in Public: 11 Easy Tips (2026)

 Why are we so afraid of speaking in public?

 We feel like everyone is watching us whenever we talk on stage.
-At one point, we feel scared that if I make a mistake, everyone will make fun of us.
-Yes, friend, this used to happen with me too.
-I used to feel scared.
+At one point, we feel scared that if we make a mistake, everyone will make fun of us.

 We ask ourselves, “What if I forget?” and “I said something.”
 Such thoughts kill our confidence.
 Anxiety and nervousness affect our body language.